JayWhale/DeyeCloud_HASS/README.md

 ### Authentication Errors

-If you see "Invalid App ID or App Secret":
+If you see "Invalid credentials":
-1. Verify your credentials in the [Developer Portal](https://developer.deyecloud.com/app)
+1. Verify your **email and password** work in the Deye Cloud mobile app or website
-2. Ensure your App ID and App Secret are copied correctly (no extra spaces)
+2. Check your **App ID and App Secret** in the [Developer Portal](https://developer.deyecloud.com/app)
+3. Ensure you selected the correct **region** (EU vs US)
-3. Check that your application is active in the developer portal
+4. Make sure your application status is **"Open"** in the developer portal
+5. Check Home Assistant logs for detailed error messages

 ### Connection Errors